SHI’s 1st Annual Spring Macrobiotic Conference (Recordings)

 Feel Better, Naturally

-Spring into action this year from March 5-7* and immerse yourself in the best holistic health and wellness content on the planet. . . all in the comfort of your own home via Zoom!
-Each day will include master classes, where you’ll experience fresh and unique content from internationally renowned teachers.
+Did you miss out on our Spring Macrobiotic Conference?
+If so, spring into action and watch the REPLAY!
+From the comfort of your own home, and at your own pace, immerse yourself in 15 hours of the best macrobiotic education on the planet.
+Each day included master classes, that provided participants with fresh and unique content from world renowned teachers.
 Our special group of presenters are all aligned in an open and modern approach to macrobiotics that allows for the practice to be more effective and enjoyable.

 What Is Macrobiotics?